jyee/k8s-hpa-demo/README.md

 The Datadog Cluster Agent also services as a custom metrics server.
 This will allow us in a following step to use metrics from Datadog to control the HPA.

-Give a brief run through of the Datadog Cluster Agent YAML, then apply it.
+Give a brief run through of the Datadog Cluster Agent YAML.

+Copy `datadog-cluster-agent.yaml` to `my-datadog-agent.yaml` and add your API and APP keys to the new file.
+Then apply it.

-`kubectl apply -f datadog-cluster-agent.yaml`
+`kubectl apply -f my-datadog-cluster-agent.yaml`

 ### 3. Show off your demo app